If Accounting is one of your UTME exam subjects, we advise you to use the reference texts in the JAMB Syllabus for Principles of Accounts to study.

 A: No. You only need two or three solid textbooks.
 Many students combine Frank Wood, Igben, and Ekwue for excellent coverage.

-Q: Are the JAMB-recommended textbooks enough to prepare for the exam?
+Q: Are the JAMB textbooks enough to prepare for the exam?

 A: Yes.
-These books are aligned with the JAMB syllabus and fully cover the examinable topics.
+These books are aligned with the JAMB syllabus.

 Q: Which accounting textbook is best for solving practice questions?